OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 - `acc_limit`: Acceleration limit in rad/s^2 (without `feed_constant`) or m/s^2 (with `feed_constant`).
 Used for position and velocity moves.
 - `homing`: If set to 2, the motor is always homed on activation.
 If set to 1 the motor is only homed if it has not been homed yet.
 If set to 0 the motor is never homed.
 - `peak_torque`: OPTIONAL.
 Peak torque of the motor in Nm.
 This is necessary if you want the `effort` state interface.

+It is not possible to disable the trajectory planning on the motor, therefore `vel_limit` and `acc_limit` always have to be specified.
+When using MoveIt 2 with `joint_trajectory_controller` you should set lower joint limits than the ones set here.